MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/packetlossratemax-element-sdn-interface-2-1-1.md

 - xml
 ---

-# PacketLossRateMax element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# PacketLossRateMax element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Maximum fraction lost, as specified in \[RFC3550\] section 6.4.1, computed over the duration of the session.
 This metric is reported for all available modalities/media types. (percent)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information